Oh K! Colour Change Mood Mask Review

 Review

-Results you may expect from using Oh K!
-Colour Change Mood Mask:
+Does Oh K!
+Colour Change Mood Mask Work?

-Highly moisturizing: Oh K!
-Colour Change Mood Mask has a moisturizing rating of 6.2 out of 10.
+According to CreamScan analysis, Oh K!
+Colour Change Mood Mask is highly moisturizing, with a moisturizing rating of 6.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.3 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈9.0%) and Glycereth-26 (est. ≈3.0%).